semgrep/semgrep-docs/docs/writing-rules/data-flow/taint-mode.md

 **Reporting findings on the source of taint is a Semgrep Pro feature.**

-By default Semgrep reports taint findings at the location of the sink being matched, and one must look at the taint trace to identify where the taint is coming from.
+By default Semgrep reports taint findings at the location of the sink being matched.
+You must look at the taint trace to identify where the taint is coming from.
 It is also possible to make Semgrep report the findings at the location of the taint sources, by setting the [rule-level option](/writing-rules/rule-syntax/#options) `taint_focus_on` to `source`.
 Then

 ```yaml
 options: